Charlotte Volunteer Fire & Rescue Services, Inc.

 Other apparatus as needed

-In addition, we have automatic mutual aid partners in surrounding communities who respond with similar apparatus, as well as an ambulance response to every CVFD call.
+We have automatic mutual aid partners in surrounding communities who respond with similar apparatus.
+Additionally, an ambulance responds to every call.

 Charlotte and surrounding towns operate under mutual aid agreements.
-CVFD has automatic mutual aid with Shelburne.
+CVFRS FIRE has automatic mutual aid with Shelburne.
 Members of the mutual agreement include: Ferrisburg, Hinesburg, Monkton, Shelburne, and Vergennes.

 The Department participates in a number of annual events: Fire Prevention Week at Charlotte Central School, Extrication Exercise at Town Day, preschool station tours, and story hours at the Charlotte Library.